aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

+For the purposes of this discussion, let's assume that the values in `MULTIPLIERS` and `AVERAGES` have been determined from a large sample size of diverse people.

 At the top of our class, we define constants to avoid hardcoding magic numbers and strings throughout.
-Our initializer accepts `gender`, `height`, and `stride` all as optional arguments.
-Handling optional information is a common programming problem.
+Our initializer accepts `gender`, `height`, and `stride`  as optional arguments.
 If the optional parameters are passed in, our initializer sets instance variables of the same names, after some data formatting.
 We raise an exception for invalid values.

 Even when all optional parameters are provided, the input stride takes precedence.
-If it's not provided, the `calculate_stride` method determines the most accurate stride length it can for the user.
+If it's not provided, the `calculate_stride` method determines the most accurate stride length possible for the user.
 This is done with an `if` statement:

-* The most accurate way to calculate stride beyond it being given directly is to use a person's height and a multiplier based on gender, provided we have a valid gender and height.
+* The most accurate way to calculate stride length is to use a person's height and a multiplier based on gender, provided we have a valid gender and height.
 * A person's height is a better predictor of stride than their gender is.
-If we have a height but not a gender, we can multiply the height by the average of the two values in `MULTIPLIERS`.
+If we have height but not gender, we can multiply the height by the average of the two values in `MULTIPLIERS`.
 * If all we have is a gender, we can use the average stride length from `AVERAGES`.
 * Finally, if we don't have anything, we can take the average of the two values in `AVERAGES` and use that as our stride.

-For the purposes of this discussion, let's assume that the values in `MULTIPLIERS` and `AVERAGES` have been determined from a large sample size of diverse people.
  Note that the further down the chain we get, the less accurate our stride length becomes.
-In any case, our `User` class determines the stride length as best as it can.
+In any case, our `User` class determines the stride length as best it can.

-## Time Traveled
+## Time Spent Traveling

-The time traveled is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` by the sampling rate of the device, if we have it.
+The time spent traveling is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` by the sampling rate of the device, if we have it.
 Since the rate has more to do with the trial walk itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a very small `Trial` class.

 ~~~~~~~
 class Trial